wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 If you are entering Malaysia with non-citizen(s) including those holding Malaysia PR, then you will need to apply for [MyTravelPass] for them to enter the country at least 5 working days before your journey.
 Please submit your application only once and wait for a response on your application.

+If the non-citizen traveller(s) do not have a [LTSVP][Acronyms] yet, also apply for an appointment slot at [STO][Sistem Temujanji Online] to apply for the LTSVP within 30 days of their arrival date.
+Proof of appointment slot is required on arrival; they risk being denied entry if it is not done.

-Additionally, foreigners must make payment for the accommodation and operational costs using [MySafeTravel] before entering Malaysia, or they will be denied entry.
-Payment cannot be made on the spot.
+Additionally, foreigners are required to make payment for the accommodation and operational costs using [MySafeTravel] before entering Malaysia.

 ## Who do I need to put as Witness on my Letter of Undertaking (LoU)?